Thrasyvoulos Manos: Early life and ancestry

 Born in 1835, into the Manos family, an old Phanariot family, as the son of the poet, writer and philosopher Konstatinos Manos (1785-1835) and his wife, Sevastia Argyropoulos (1806-1883).
 His father was the grandson of Nicholas Caradja, Prince of Wallachia, while his mother was the granddaughter of Michael Drakos Soutzos, Prince of Moldavia, which made him descendant of the rulers of Danubian principalities.

 Military career

 He entered the Hellenic Military Academy and graduated as an artillery officer.
 He joined the Cretan uprising of 1866 as a volunteer, but was wounded and taken prisoner by the Ottomans at the battle of Vafe.
 He was brought to Constantinople, but managed to escape and return to Greece.

 Greco-Turkish war

 During the Greco-Turkish War of 1897, he led the Greek forces in the Epirus front.
 After the war he was accused of negligence and blamed for the poor performance of Greek troops, but was exonerated and published an account of the campaign.

 Retirement and death

-He retired with the rank of major general on 29 January 1918, and died at Athens in 1922.
+He retired with the rank of major general on 29 January 1918, and died in Athens in 1922.